crystalcommerce/Frontend-Standards/README.md

     - All CSS declarations should have a space after the property colon and a trailing semi-colon.
     - CSS properties should be alphabetized (use your best judgment if there are prefixes).
     - Put a hard return after each selector's closing `}`.
+    - Put a space between the descriptor and the opening `{`.
     - Do not nest rules with indentation.

     *Bad*